pingswept/me30-website/content/logistics/exercises.md

 - Monitor the voltage drop across that resistive load - that is, the voltage drop between the output of the regulator and ground
 - Once that voltage drop begins to decrease lower than 3.3 V or 5 V, your regulator has gone into thermal shutdown (you may feel the regulators getting very hot before this happens)

-Use this [shared doc](https://tinyurl.com/ME30questiondoc) to post questions about the P1 PCB test and about P3 circuit board design:
+Use this [shared doc](https://tinyurl.com/ME30questiondoc) to post questions about the P1 PCB test and about P3 circuit board design.